Crash Team Racing: Development and release

 During the game's prototypical stage, the team built a replica of the "Crescent Island" course from Diddy Kong Racing to test whether a racetrack of the same scope and scale was possible on the PlayStation.
 To address the complication of potentially having up to 64 kart tires on a four-player split-screen, programmer Greg Omi developed a method of rendering the tires as camera-based two-dimensional sprites.
 The turbo system that gives the player boosts of speed during power slides and by gathering hang time was added to make Crash Team Racing feel more interactive and involving than older kart-racing games.
 The central antagonist character Oxide was never intended to be playable in the game due to the PlayStation console's memory limitations.
 Said limitations further affected the game's roster of playable characters; Polar and Pura were originally to ride in the same kart and be played as a single character, but were ultimately split into separate characters, and both Komodo Brothers were to appear in the game before Komodo Moe was omitted.

 David Baggett produced the game's soundtrack, with Josh Mancell of Mutato Muzika composing the music.
 Sound effects were created by Mike Gollum (who also provided some voice-acting), Ron Horwitz and Kevin Spears of Universal Sound Studios.
 The voice of Crash was provided by Chip Chinery, while Clancy Brown voiced Doctor Neo Cortex and Uka Uka, and Brendan O'Brien voiced Doctor N. Gin, Tiny Tiger and Pinstripe Potoroo.
 Additional voices were provided by David A. Pizzuto, Mel Winkler, Michael Ensign, Hynden Walch, Billy Pope and Michael Connor.

 Crash Team Racing went into the alpha stage of development in August 1999, and the beta stage on September.
+It was released on October 19, 1999, in North America, and in December 1999 in Europe.
 NASCAR vehicle No. 98 was given a custom Crash Bandicoot-themed paint job in promotion of the game.
 A playable demonstration was included on a promotional compilation disc released by Pizza Hut on November 14, 1999.